Ziad-Algrafi/Validation-Results/README.md

 # YOLO Validation for All Classes

-This repository contains Python code for performing YOLO object detection validation across various confidence thresholds for all classes.
+This repository contains Python code for performing YOLO object detection validation across various confidence thresholds for all classes and outputing the results in excel file.
 The script evaluates a YOLO model's performance on a custom dataset, computing metrics such as Mean Average Precision (MAP) and other metrics for each class at different confidence thresholds.

 ## Overview